rmander-89/breezy-hubspot-sa-poc/README.md

 Quotes or per contact payment links were rejected because they are heavy for a B2C workflow, difficult to scale and unnecessary when a simple static link is sufficient.

+Using the static payment links Breezy's marketing team can implement two CTAs or buttons in marketing emails to drive upgrades to paid subscriptions.
+Example copy - "Your free trial ends in 7 days - upgrade now to maintain access: Button 1 - Monthly @ $9.99 or Button 2 - Save 15% with an Annual Subscription!

 ### **3.2 Commerce behaviour and alternative options if HubSpot Payments is not used**

 When a customer completes a HubSpot payment link, HubSpot automatically creates a Payment record and a Subscription record and associates them with the Contact based on email.
+Breezy should store payment methods for future charges meaning that at each billing date HubSpot will collect payment + create an invoice & receipt.

-If Breezy did not want to use HubSpot Payments or Stripe they could continue using & linking out to a product like Stripe or a custom checkout page and then create the relevant HubSpot records through the CRM API.
+If Breezy did not want to use HubSpot Payments or Stripe they could continue using & linking out to an alternative payments product or a custom checkout page and then create the relevant HubSpot records through the CRM API.
 This could include creating a subscription deal and creating a custom subscription record (would need to be a custom object as the Subscription API only works with HubSpot Payments).
 This gives full control but requires Breezy to implement renewals, cancellations and upgrades manually.
 For this assessment the native Subscription object was used because it is simpler and integrates cleanly with workflows and Payments.

 ---